garethjmsaunders/code-style-guide/css.md

 The purpose of indentation is to improve the legibility of the code.

 *    Indent declarations MUST be created with four (4) spaces.
+*    Indentation with four spaces is easier to read than two for many people with eyesight (accessibility) issues.
 *    Tabs and spaces MUST NEVER be mixed.
 Code indented with a mixture of tabs and spaces should be converted to using spaces only; if your coding editor allows, set the option to convert tabs to spaces.

 ##### Indenting Sass